Creating opportunities for children and young people aged between 8 and 24

 - See programme details

-Young Start is a grants programme that distributes money from dormant bank accounts.
+Young Start distributes money from dormant bank accounts.
 It aims to create opportunities for children and young people aged between 8 and 24 to help them realise their potential.

 From April 2016, we won’t accept Young Start applications from groups that have received two or more Young Start grants until at least two years after the most recent grant has ended.